Yetundeazeez/PIZZA-SALES-REPORT/README.md

 ---

 ## Tools Used for Analysis

-- The tool used for this project analysis is Power BI and it can be found [here](https://powerbi.microsoft.com/en-us/downloads)
+The tool used for this project analysis are:
+-  Power BI and it can be found [here](https://powerbi.microsoft.com/en-us/downloads)
 - Power Query Editor

 ---